eriksape/nqueens/README.md

 **Tests are automated thanks to github actions** ♥️

-[Here](https://github.com/eriksape/nqueens/actions) are automated test runned in this project
+[Here](https://github.com/eriksape/nqueens/actions) are automated test runned in this project.